 Methods of Achieving Mission

-- GASP focuses on regional environmental issues.
+- GASP focuses on air quality issues affecting Southwestern Pennsylvania and the surrounding region.
 When pertinent to these concerns, we participate in state and national environmental decisions.

 - We will deliver accurate and thorough information to the public and encourage active participation in the decision-making process.